 The story so far.

 Look down.
 What are you wearing?
 Chances are that one or more of your clothes are made from cotton.
 Or maybe it’s your bed sheets, towels or the bank notes in your pocket.
 Nearly everyone on Earth uses or wears cotton products every day.
-To meet this demand, over 26 million tonnes of cotton was produced globally in the 2016-17 cotton season, supporting 250 million people’s livelihoods in the production stages alone.
+To meet this demand, an estimated 27 million tonnes of cotton was produced globally in the 2019-20 cotton season, supporting 250 million people’s livelihoods in the production stages alone.

 Cotton is a renewable natural resource but the future of cotton production is vulnerable to poor environmental management, poor working conditions and unstable markets.
 In 2005, a group of visionary organisations came together to work out a practical solution that would secure the sustainable future of the industry.
 The result was Better Cotton.